utxostack/utxo-stack-doc/docs/cross-chain.md

 ## Cross chain message queue

 On RGB++ layer:
-The cross-chain message queue is implemented as user contracts.
+The cross-chain message queue is implemented as application contracts.
 This contract includes a branch chain light client, which tracks the branch chain's state, and a queue contract that maintains messages related to the branch chain.

 On Branch Chains:
 The message queue is implemented as a system contract.
 This setup allows branch validators to read messages from RGB++ and submit cross-chain messages to the system contract.
 Branch chain users can also send messages to the system contract, and validators act as relayers by submitting these messages to RGB++ layer.